codevogel/keeb/README.md

    ```
 5. Unplug the Keeb.
 Remove the TRSS cable from both sides.
 Plug the USB cable back into one half of the Keeb.

 6. Compile and flash the firmware to your Keeb.
-When asked, short the ground pins to enter bootloader mode.
+When asked, short the reset pins to enter bootloader mode.
 (If things don't work, read step 7 to make sure you are using the right flasher)

    ```bash
    qmk flash -kb sofle_choc -km codevogel